 Is it really possible to stop hair loss and get your hair growing normally again?

-And it was from my stubborn refusal to go bald (as well as my complete and utter frustration when the hair loss experts I asked were unable to answer my questions) that I began studying androgenetic alopecia – work which was to take me seven years before I finally realized that skull expansion was the reason behind this condition.
+And it was from my stubborn refusal to go bald (as well as my complete and utter frustration when the hair loss experts I asked were unable to answer my questions) that I began studying androgenetic alopecia.
+Work which took me seven years before I finally realized that skull expansion was the reason behind this condition.

-Of course, once you fully understand a problem, you can then set about finding a solution.
+Of course, once you fully understand a problem, you can then go about finding a solution.

 So that’s what I did.

 You can learn about when and why I posed those hair loss questions to the experts, and what my solution was on this page.